hjpr/emdr_online/guidance/app_structure.md

 - Transitions: Use Framer Motion with AnimatePresence.

-- Exit Animation: opacity: 0, x: -50 (Slide left out).
+- Exit Animation: opacity: 0, y: 20 (Slide down out).

-- Entry Animation: opacity: 0, x: 50 (Slide in from right).
+- Entry Animation: opacity: 0, y: 20 -> 0 (Slide up in).

-This creates a feeling of forward momentum through the stages.
+- This creates a feeling of forward momentum through the stages.

 - Haptics: Use the Navigator.vibrate() API for the Decompression stage.